bradfrost/atomic-design/chapter-2.md

 > Content needs to be structured and structuring alters your content, designing alters content.
 It’s not ‘content then design’, or ‘content or design’.
 It’s ‘content and design’. <cite>[Mark Boulton](http://www.markboulton.co.uk/journal/structure-first-content-always)</cite>

+### Naming with Meaning
+What's in a name?
+Again, modular design and development is nothing new, so naturally.
+In the two years I've been talking about atomic design, I've had a number of Discussing the importance of naming ("Modules" "components" "elements" etc)
 - Built in hierarchy

-- Shared vocabulary - stakeholders can get on board with the concept
-- What's in a name?
-Discussing the importance of naming ("Modules" "components" "elements" etc)
-- Atomic Design in Practice
-- What is atomic design for?
-It's for interfaces.
+### Clean separation between

+### Atomic design is for interfaces
+[Instagram example]
 - What atomic design isn't - CSS or JS methodology
-- Nothing new: why atomic design is different than other things that have been around for a long time.
+- Nothing new: why atomic design is different than simply modular design.
+Makes a distinction between simple components (molecules) and complex components (organisms)

 ## Conclusion
 - Recap of the the atomic design methodology and its advantages